FelixFourcolor/Confutatis/README.md

 Recording: https://youtu.be/C15ih5_7kHM

-Note: The structure shown in the YouTube recording was made at commit [2ae04a4](https://github.com/FelixFourcolor/Confutatis/commit/2ae04a4eebd39e2dedc53611237a7ded4c77842e).
+Note: The structure shown in the YouTube video was made at commit [2ae04a4](https://github.com/FelixFourcolor/Confutatis/commit/2ae04a4eebd39e2dedc53611237a7ded4c77842e).
 A few improvements have been made since then.
 You can revert to this commit if you want an exact replica of what was shown in the video.

 ## Arrangement
 Instrumentation: